 Another offering from South India!
 This one, though, is pretty similar to our North Indian Laccha Paratha.

 - In a bowl, get the flour, baking powder, salt, sugar, and milk.
 Mix these ingredients together and knead into a dough.

 - Make small balls out of this dough and keep aside for few minutes.

-- Using the rolling pin, prepare the roll on flat surface.
+- Using the rolling pin, prepare the roll on the flat surface.
 Smear some oil on it and pleat from start to end.
-Then, give it a Swiss roll like shape.
+Then, give it a Swiss roll-like shape.

 - Use this shape and start rolling again into the usual paratha style.
 (Dust flour if needed.)

 - Cook the paratha on your hot tawa for about 2 minutes.